brinkmanlab/islandpath/README.md

 ## Copyright and License

-IslandPick is distributed under the GNU General Public License.
+IslandPath-DIMOB is distributed under the GNU General Public License.
 See also the LICENSE file included with this package.

 ## Versions - New features

-### 23/12/2016 - IslandPath-DIMOB v1.0
+### 23/12/2016 - IslandPath-DIMOB v1.0.0
 Increased recall and precision in the prediction of genomic islands based on the presence of dinucleotide bias and mobility genes.
 Standardization of input file types, and automatic generation of the other file types required by IslandPath-DIMOB.
 Input: gbk or embl file
 Publication: Bertelli and Brinkman, unpublished